CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-3.md

-# Challenge 04: Split and repackage the Contoso Hotel app components and deploy the updated app
+# Challenge 04: Split and Repackage the Contoso Hotel App Components and Deploy the Updated App

-### Estimated Time: 45 minutes
+### Estimated Time: 45 Minutes

 ## Introduction

-To improve the scalability of the app, Contoso plans to split the front-end components (HTML, CSS, and JavaScript files) from back-end components (APIs).
-In this Challenge you’ll split the components and refactor some code.
-Then, you’ll deploy the front-end and back-end components to separate containers.
-Finally, you’ll push the containers to ACR and run the updated app.
+To improve the app's scalability, Contoso plans to split the frontend components (HTML, CSS, and JavaScript files) from backend components (APIs).
+In this challenge, you will split the components and refactor some code.
+Then, you will deploy the frontend and backend components to separate containers.
+Finally, you will push the containers to ACR and run the updated app.

 ## Challenge Objectives:

 > **Important**: When deploying services in this challenge, please make sure to use the resource group named **Appmod** and use the same region as the resource group.

-1. **Separate front-end components from back-end components:**
+1. **Separate frontend components from backend components:**

    - Create a folder named **UpdatedApp** with subfolders **FrontEnd** and **Backend**.
-   - Copy all front-end files to the **FrontEnd** folder and all back-end files to the **Backend** folder.
+   - Copy all frontend files to the **FrontEnd** folder and all backend files to the **Backend** folder.

-1. **Refactor files:**
+1. **Refactor Files:**

-   - **Frontend folder**:
+   - **Frontend Folder**:

       - Open **views.py** from the FrontEnd folder in Visual Studio Code and remove the **Backend API endpoints** section.
       - Remove the **dblayer** reference from the **views.py Imports** section.
       - Remove the code from **views.py** that checks to see if the database is set up.
-      - Update **Dockerfile** to remove the code that installs the **MSSQL ODBC driver**.
+      - Update the **Dockerfile** to remove the code that installs the **MSSQL ODBC driver**.
       - Update **requirements.txt** to remove references to the **pyodbc** and **psycopg2-binary** libraries.

-   - **Backend folder**:
+   - **Backend Folder**:

       - Open **views.py** from the BackEnd folder in Visual Studio Code and remove the **Frontend API endpoints** section.

-1. **Build the containers for front-end and back-end components and push the containers to Azure:**
+1. **Build the containers for frontend and backend components and push the containers to Azure:**

-   - Build separate containers for front-end and back-end application components.
+   - Build separate containers for frontend and backend application components.
    - Run the **az containerapp env create** cmdlet to create an ACR environment for the app.
-   - Create container apps for front-end and back-end components.
+   - Create container apps for frontend and backend components.
    - Run the **az containerapp ingress cors** command to manage Cross-Origin Resource Sharing (CORS) policies for the container apps.

      <validation step="207cf525-c031-4b78-87e0-309f7f9f3b25" />

 ## Success Criteria:

-- You’ve created the UpdatedApp folder and the FrontEnd and Backend subfolders.
+- You have created the UpdatedApp folder and the frontend and backend subfolders.
-- You’ve copied the required files to the FrontEnd and Backend subfolders.
+- You have copied the required files to the frontend and backend subfolders.
-- You’ve updated views.py, Dockerfile, and requirements.txt files in the FrontEnd folder and removed back-end code and references to data libraries.
+- You have updated the views.py, Dockerfile, and requirements.txt files in the FrontEnd folder and removed backend code and references to data libraries.
-- You’ve updated views.py in the BackEnd folder and removed front-end code.
+- You have updated views.py in the Backend folder and removed the frontend code.
-- You’ve created Docker containers for front-end and back-end application components.
+- You have created Docker containers for frontend and backend application components.
-- You’ve created an ACR environment and container apps.
+- You have created an ACR environment and container apps.
-- You’ve configured CORS policies.
+- You have configured CORS policies.

 ## Additional Resources:

--  Refer [Decompose a monolithic application](https://learn.microsoft.com/en-us/training/modules/microservices-architecture/) to learn about decomposing a monolithic application into a microservices architecture
+-  Refer to [Decompose a monolithic application](https://learn.microsoft.com/en-us/training/modules/microservices-architecture/) to learn about decomposing a monolithic application into a microservices architecture.

--  Refer to [az containerapp create](https://learn.microsoft.com/en-us/cli/azure/containerapp?view=azure-cli-latest#az-containerapp-create) to learn about creating az container app.
+-  Refer to [az containerapp create](https://learn.microsoft.com/en-us/cli/azure/containerapp?view=azure-cli-latest#az-containerapp-create) to learn how to create an az container app.

-## Proceed with the next Challenge by clicking on **Next**>>.
+## Proceed with the next challenge by clicking on **Next**>>.